 Guests attending a corporate hosted holiday party are given three digitally printed stirrer sticks when they arrive.
 Each of the three stirrers displays different messages regarding the successful sales of the company that year.
 When guests are ready for a drink, they turn in one of their stirrers at the bar as a drink ticket.

-A corporation hosts a Super Bowl party for the employees and purchases TGI napkins, cups and Party Plates for the party and for the employees to take home afterward.
+A corporation hosts a Super Bowl party for the employees and purchases TGI napkins and stadium cups for the party and for the employees to take home afterward.

 An annual company barbecue is approaching and the HR manager is looking for ways to improve attendance.
 She orders TGI Lobster/ Barbeque Bibs with the date, place and a ‘BBQ’ logo imprinted, and gives them out to all the employees.
 The attendance nearly doubled.